 I suspect the infinity mode just cause the camera to force the smallest aperture to ensure hyper focal distance.
 Certainly nearer objects seem to be in focus as well.

 Result wise lets start with the good news.
 The exposure this little number does is generally okay although you’ll need to live with the flash and don’t try anything to complex.
-There is minimal radial distortion, with a subtle pincushion effect (better than some more advanced compacts) but there is some feathering from the cheap lens on edges.
+The close up mode works actually pretty good although avoid over reflective subjects for the guaranteed flash.
+In terms of radial distortion there is a subtle pincushion effect but actually not bad compared to some more advanced compacts

-To be honest this is a disappointment.
-This is actually what you’d expect from a cheap fixed focus camera.
-However Olympus have done so much more with that in the past.
-I never expected this to rival my PEN EE-2 but even the much more basic Olympus Supertrip is optically better (and that’s a camera with no real exposure control).
+To be honest I was a tad disappointed.
+This is actually what you’d expect from a cheap fixed focus camera but Olympus have done so much more with that in the past.
+I was never expect this to rival my PEN EE-2 but even the much more basic Olympus Supertrip is optically better (and that’s a camera with no real exposure control).
 If you like the style buy a AF-10 (or its later rehash the OZ-10) – you’ll get sharper shots with more control for the same money.